EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Breakfast sandwich for breakfast, then for lunch had soylent and then for dinner I got asian food which was good.
 Sashimi is the best.

+### Day 548

+For breakfast I had some tea, and then for lunch I ate pizza rolls.
+Then for dinner I was over at another holiday party so I had shrimp, cookies, and random little things.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/